RyanokTCD/UKB-UnPAC/1. UnZipper Function/UnZipper.md

     pattern = '*.zip'
     src_zip = rootPath + "\*.zip"
 ```
 The first section of the UnZipper function sets out what we're looking for and where we are looking for it.
-In this case we are looking in the Path directory and we are secifying that we are looking for .zip files.
+In this case we are looking in the Path directory and we are specifying that we are looking for .zip files.
 The last line creates a variable that is a combination of the pattern and path to allow us to delete unused files later.

 ```python